top of page

 • enriched engagement with nature

 Inspired from Shinrin-Yoku, the Association of Nature and Forest Therapy Guides and Programs (ANFT) developed their unique method of forest bathing.
 The ANFT model has a trauma-informed process of slowing down, dropping into the senses, creating a timeless quality of play and exploration, and fostering a deeper relationship with nature.
 This is not merely a walk in the park.
-It is a healing experience of the forest being the therapist and the guide opening the door with invitations you can choose to do in whatever manner feels right to you.
+It is a healing experience of the forest being the therapist and the guide opening the door with nature-relation invitations you can choose to do in your own unique way that feels right to you.
 We also have sharing circles where silence is an option as well.

 Jennifer trained with ANFT over a 6-month period with a 4-day immersion and wilderness first aid course by NOLS (National Outdoor Leadership School).
 She is available to offer walks that last between 2-3 hours.
 Walks can be experienced on a trail in a wooded area, prairie, near a body of water, local park, observatory, garden, in your home by a window or plant, your backyard, or even in a parking lot.
 We travel a short distance, about a 1/2 mile, so that we can immerse ourselves with the nature beings around us.
 The walk officially concludes with tea time and a final sharing.